BestTimesToVisit.com Logo

 food

-Discover the rich aroma and flavor of Tanna's world-renowned organic coffee with a visit to a local plantation.
-Learn about the bean-to-cup process, from cultivation to roasting, and savor a freshly brewed cup while overlooking verdant hillsides.
-It's a sensory delight for any coffee aficionado.
+Discover the rich aroma and complex flavors of Vanuatu's renowned coffee beans with a visit to a local plantation on Tanna Island.
+Learn about the traditional cultivation methods passed down through generations and savor a freshly brewed cup while overlooking verdant hillsides.
+This is a perfect way to connect with the land and its people.

 cultural